How to Choose the Right Sorority

 3. Note How Members Treat Each Other

 Of course, keep in mind that sororities are like families.
 It's impossible for every member to love every other member.
+However, your comfort level is of utmost importance, and you want to choose a sorority that makes you feel good rather than not.

 Further, the events will demonstrate what you can take from the sorority.
-What leadership skills would you like to enhance or causes would you like to pursue?
+What leadership skills would you like to enhance or what causes would you like to pursue?

 Knowing how events can help you and the community is a determining factor when choosing a sorority.